ifIMust/srsr/README.md

 ## Further plans
-- Deploy a package containing a server binary.
+- Have Gin run in release mode by default.
-- Write API tests to replace manual/scripted testing
+- Write API tests to replace manual/scripted testing.
 - Validate addresses submitted to `/register`